 Supplements the work experience portion of cooperative education and the student's on-campus program through feedback sessions and instruction in job-related area.
-Recommended: RD 115, WR 115.
-Prerequisites: Satisfactory progress through at least 15 credit hours of CAS/OS courses, or instructor permission.
+Recommended: IRW 115 or WR 115 or equivalent placement.
+Prerequisite: Satisfactory progress through at least 15 credit hours of CAS/OS courses, or instructor permission.
 Prerequisite/concurrent: OS 280F.
 Audit available.

 - Prepare relevant, current job search materials.

 - Think critically to evaluate and modify thinking and/or behavior to be an effective and efficient employee.

 - Integrate classroom skills learned and professional experience to enhance your success as an employee.

 - Develop measurable goals to be achieved through Cooperative Education (OS 280F)

 Suggested Outcome Assessment Strategies